UPDATED: Aug 1, 2020

 The video below is one example of an informational ad from this campaign.

-If you are fighting a drug or alcohol addiction, we’ve gathered some great resources to help you in this fight.
+If you are fighting a drug or alcohol addiction, we’ve gathered some great educational resources about addiction to help you in this fight.
 Remember: You are not alone.

 Safe Driving Incentives